chris-whitlam/triangulate-website/packages/api/README.md

 ## Setup
 1. Install dependencies with `yarn install`
-2. Run the site locally with `yarn start`.
-Note that this currently doesn't hot reload the webpage but does for the functions.
-To hot reload ui, run `yarn start:ui`
+2. Run the site and functions locally from the monorepo root using `yarn start`.

 ## Useful Commands
 All commands must be prefixed with `yarn` e.g `yarn install`